moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 *While Okta SSO integration is GitLab's preferred method of authentication, IT Engineering can review and approve alternative SSO methods on a case by case basis.
 Exceptions must be submitted and reviewed through an [IT EngOps issue](https://gitlab.com/gitlab-com/it/engops/issue-tracker/-/issues/?sort=due_date&state=opened&first_page_size=100) before approval of the vendor's services.

 Deficiencies identified are reviewed in the context of the vendor's greater Security environment and the data transmitted.
-If a material risk to GitLab data is identified, this will be reported to the Business Onwer via the [TPRM Security Notice Process](#tprm-security-notice-process) section below for more information.
+If a material risk to GitLab data is identified, this will be reported to the Business Owner via the [TPRM Security Notice Process](#tprm-security-notice-process) section below for more information.

 ### TPRM Security Notice Process